 InDesign Export: When exporting your cover file, you must select "Spreads" in your PDF settings.

-Spine Calculation: Your spine width must be accurately calculated based on your specific page count and the thickness (gsm) of your chosen paper.
-If the spine is too narrow or too wide, the cover will not fit the book block.
+Spine Calculation: Your spine width must be accurately calculated based on your specific page count and paper thickness.
+If the spine width is incorrect, the cover will not fit the book block.
+Our product page automatically calculates your spine with when you enter the page count on the product configurator.

 Safe Margin: Avoid placing any text within 10mm of the inner edge (the "gutter" where the page meets the spine).
 This ensures your text doesn't get lost in the fold and remains easy to read.